 - Device chaos.
 People no longer work only on desktop computers.
 They also use smartphones, tablets, laptops, notepads, and even smartwatches.
 It becomes difficult to cut through all the noise and ensure that information reaches employees on the right channels.

-- Ineffective overall communication.
-As many as 65% of managers feel uncomfortable communicating with employees and employees, particularly millennials, don’t believe the feedback they get from managers is particularly valuable.
+- Inherent difficulty of internal communication.
+As many as 65% of managers feel uncomfortable communicating with employees.
+Additionally, employees, particularly millennials, don’t believe the feedback they get from managers is particularly valuable.

 Why use video for internal communication?

-Today, there are a variety of tools turn video creation into an extremely easy task.
+Video is easy to create and distribute: Today, there are a variety of tools that render video creation an extremely easy task.
 Very often, all you’ll need is a webcam.
 RecTrace enables you to easily record yourself and send videos to your employees and team members.
-If you feel that the video contains information you feel should be shared with the world, you can even share it directly on social media.
+If you feel that the video contains information you think should be shared with the world, you can even post it directly on social media.

-Videos are far more likely to be watched than text is read, partly because movement grabs attention.
-In a mere 10th of a second, individuals get the sense of a visual scene.
-People can understand in a moment what it would take pages to explain.
-That’s why it works so well for putting across complex ideas.
+Video enables employees to convey more information in less time: People can understand in a moment what it would take pages to explain.
 Nonverbal communication is a big part of video; with email, if you don’t write it, it doesn’t exist.
 A lot can be discerned via a speaker’s body language, as well.